pacav69/generator-joomla-spc/README.md

 Based on generator-joomla-component by Sean Goresht

-A component generator for [Yeoman](http://yeoman.io).
+A extension generator for [Yeoman](http://yeoman.io).

 ## What It Does (Better)
-Using this generator, you can quickly and effortlessly *scaffold* out a new [joomla](http://joomla.org) component, using recommended MVC design pattern and coding standards.
+Using this generator, you can quickly and effortlessly *scaffold* out a new [joomla](http://joomla.org) extension, using recommended MVC design pattern and coding standards.
 These include:

 * Internationalization language files
 * Tabs for indents